F-l-i-x/TouchOSC/examples/multitoggle_1d/README.md

-## Multitoggle examples
+## Multitoggle examples (exclusive mode)

 ### ![Multitoggle_Radio_Grid.tosc](Multitoggle_Radio_Grid.tosc)

+Dedicated but not restricted to MIDI.
+All MIDI messages can be set in the scripts individually.

 ![multitoggle](preview_2.gif)

-All MIDI messages can be set in the scripts individually.

 ### ![Multitoggle_from_MK1.tosc](Multitoggle_from_MK1.tosc)